SJC Practicing with Professionalism Program: 2018 Session 1

 - An opportunity to spend lunch (provided by MCLE) in breakout discussion groups for a Q&A session with experienced practitioners in the areas of business and real estate law, estate planning and family law, and criminal and civil litigation.

 A major advantage of taking the Practicing with Professionalism course at MCLE is the rich compilation of resource materials—provided in print and electronic formats—over 1,000 pages of original articles from existing MCLE publications, and materials from a number of regulatory agencies and professional organizations.

-These publication serve not only as a valuable companion for the course, but also as a continuing resource for research and reference in daily practice.
+These materials serve not only as a valuable online companion for the course, but also as a continuing resource for research and reference in daily practice.

 Attendance at this program, per SJC Rule 3:16, is a post-admission requirement.
 Only those already admitted to the Massachusetts bar will receive credit for the course; anyone not yet admitted to the bar will have to retake the course after admission.